 - With plentiful funding in recent years, researchers at GLIER study the effects of environmental stressors on large watersheds, using the institute’s 19 fully equipped laboratories, many meeting rooms, and its private launch along the Detroit River for its research boats.

 - At GLIER, our ultimate goal is training the environmental stewards of the future.

 - In our tri-level facility, we house lab and equipment for aquatic research, advanced microscopy and materials characterization and environmental genomics.

 - More information on our core facilities can be found at www.uwindsor.ca/glier/facilities

 Research at GLIER

-- Five Canada Research Chairs
+- Hold 4 active Canada Research Chairs

-GLIER researchers have been featured in the Washington Post, Chicago Tribune, Maclean’s, Globe and Mail, National Post, and on CNN, Discovery Channel, and CBC television and radio
+GLIER researchers have been featured in the Washington Post, Chicago Tribune, Maclean’s, Globe and Mail, National Post, and on CNN, Discovery Channel, and CBC television and radio.

 Program Specific Admission Requirements

 Minimum IELTS: 6.5